Dairy Free Crazy Vanilla Ice Cream

 gets a little melty while you're mixing.

-Then use a small loaf pan, cake pan or container of choice (make sure the ice cream will fit in at least one thick layer) and add in spoonfuls of each mixture into the pan, alternating colors.
+4. Use a small loaf pan, cake pan or container of choice (make sure the ice cream will fit in at least one thick layer) and add in spoonfuls of each mixture into the pan, alternating colors.
 I used 3 different spoons so the colors wouldn’t mix as I was adding.
 Then finally take a knife and do a light swirl through the mix.
 Freeze until set.
 It’ll take about 20 minutes to thaw out to be scoopable after frozen.